stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

 ## Requirements

-An OpenStack clouds.yaml file containing credentials for a cloud under the "openstack" key.
+An OpenStack clouds.yaml file containing credentials for a cloud.

 ## Role Variables for tasks/main.yml

 - `rebuild_clouds_path`: Optional.
 Path to `clouds.yaml` file on the deploy host, default `~/.config/openstack/clouds.yaml`.
+- `rebuild_clouds_key`: Optional.
+Name of key under `clouds:` entry in above to use, default `openstack`.

 ## Role Variables for tasks/rebuild.yml